Download interlinear.pl.

 the interlinear text itself.
 Words defined here will override words in the

-lexicon defined in the config section (although only for this one text).
+section (although only for this one text).

 Use the same format as for your main lexicon (which currently must be SIL